aaronsawatsky/projects/README.md

+# Boss Battle

+An expanded idea of "War RNG."
+While "War RNG" only displayed numbers and text, "Boss Battle" has a UI that is akin to classic role-playing games from the 1990s.
+The user has three different options to attack the enemy, all with varying degrees of attack strength and hit percentage.
+When the user clicks "End Turn" the boss will attack the user.
+Any action that occurs will be displayed in the log at the bottom of the screen until either the boss or the player is defeated.

 # Clock

 Another project inspired by jsbeginners.com.
 The project as it stands now displays the current date and time in a small, rounded window.